-To eliminate the new-appliance smell, heat up the cooking compartment without anything in it and with the oven door closed.
+To remove the new-appliance smell, heat up the cooking compartment when it is empty and with the oven door closed.

 - 1. Remove the accessories from the cooking compartment. - 2.
-Remove any leftover packaging, such as polystyrene pellets, from the cooking compartment. - 3.
-Before heating the appliance, wipe the smooth surfaces in the cooking compartment with a soft, damp cloth. - 4.
-Use the $\bigcirc$ touch button to switch on the appliance.
+Remove leftover packaging, such as polystyrene pellets, from the cooking compartment. - 3.
+Before heating the appliance, wipe the smooth surfaces in the cooking compartment with a soft, wet cloth. - 4.
+Use the touch button to switch on the appliance.

-5. Set the specified type of heating and temperature, then start the appliance. $\rightarrow$ "Setting and starting the appliance operation" on page 13
+Set the heating type and temperature, then start the appliance operation. → "Setting and starting the appliance operation" on page 13